Film Trainee Finder 2024/25

 - Live in the UK and have evidence of the right to work in the UK

-- Have less than 12 months, of relevant, paid experience in their chosen department and genre
+- Have less than 12 months, of relevant, paid experience in their chosen department within film or HETV productions.
+Industry experience is not a requirement for Trainee Finder.

 - Be open and flexible to considering opportunities across the UK

-- Any training will be subject to the applicants providing evidence of their right to remain in the UK
+- Acceptance onto the programme will be subject to applicants providing evidence of their right to work and to remain in the UK & 2 written references

-- All successful applicants must attend a mandatory three-day induction event, currently scheduled for Friday 10, Saturday 11, and Sunday 12 March, 2023 in preparation for the scheme
+- All successful applicants must attend a mandatory online induction event, currently scheduled for 15th, 16th and 17th of March 2024

 How to apply

-To apply for Film Trainee Finder, click on the 'apply' button above – please note you cannot apply for both the film and high-end TV branches of the scheme.
-If you are interested in applying for the high-end TV Trainee Finder click here.
+To apply for Film Trainee Finder, click on the 'apply' button above – please note you cannot apply for both the film and high-end TV branches of the programme.
+If you are interested in applying for the HETV Trainee Finder click here.

 If you require an alternative format for the application please contact us as soon as possible at email@example.com.

-The Trainee Finder team will shortlist applicants based on their application, ScreenSkills profile and CV.
-Successful applicants will be invited to take part in an interview, either face-to-face or online, with a member of the Trainee Finder team and a relevant industry professional.
+The Trainee Finder team will shortlist applicants based on their application and CV.
+Applications are first read and scored by at least 2 industry professionals in your chosen department.
+Successful applicants will then be invited to take part in an online interview with a member of the Trainee Finder team and a relevant industry professional.

 If unsuccessful in getting to the interview stage, please note that due to the volume of applications we receive, we will be unable to provide individual feedback.

-If you are called to interview, you must supply two written references.
+If you are invited to interview, you must supply two written references.
 Along with your written references, you must include the current contact details of your referees should we need to contact them.

-References can come from current and past employers, colleagues and/or a tutor or mentor.
+References can come from current and past employers, colleagues and/or a tutor or mentor and must be supplied on headed paper and saved as a PDF

 They should be no longer than one page of A4 and should include the following: